 (b) adopt, either wholly or in part or with modifications and either specifically or by reference to any rules, regulations, codes, instructions or subsidiary legislation under any Act of the State or the Commonwealth or any standards, rules, codes or specifications of the bodies known as Standards Australia, the British Standards Institution or other body specified in the guidelines.

-[Section 26J inserted by No. 53 of 1985 s.
-22; amended by No. 74 of 2003 s.
+[Section 26J inserted: No. 53 of 1985 s.
+22; amended: No. 74 of 2003 s.
 67(3); No. 28 of 2006 s.
 264.]

 26K.
 Offences